gfx-labs/ip-app/docs/what-is-interest-protocol.md

 ## Who participates?
 The protocol has two primary participants:
-* Lenders: who hold USDi and earn interest.
+* Lenders who hold USDi and earn interest
-* Borrowers: who borrow USDi from the protocol and post collateral.
+* Borrowers who borrow USDi from the protocol after posting collateral

 ## What are the main pieces?
 Every borrow/lend protocol has four key pieces:
-1. Lending of capital & posting of collateral
+1. Lending capital
-2. Borrowing of capital
+2. Posting collateral & borrowing capital
 3. An interest rate system to ensure liquidity
 4. A liquidation system to keep the system inline